Hydrocodone Addiction, Effects and Treatment

 When a person’s breathing slows or stops, the amount of oxygen going to their brain drops.
 This can result in permanent brain damage, coma, or death.3

-Withdrawal symptoms can occur when someone with opioid dependence suddenly stops taking an opioid like hydrocodone.9 Symptoms of hydrocodone withdrawal include:9, 10
+Withdrawal symptoms can occur when someone with opioid dependence suddenly stops taking an opioid like hydrocodone.
+Symptoms of hydrocodone withdrawal may include:2,3,9

 How Long Does Hydrocodone Withdrawal Last?

-To manage withdrawal symptoms and avoid relapsing during the detox process, many people benefit from medically assisted detox programs at addiction treatment facilities or, if the risks of severe or complicated withdrawal is high enough, hospitals.
-This creates a safe, comfortable place for a person to come down off the substance(s) they are on while their health is monitored by medical professionals.
+To manage withdrawal symptoms and avoid relapsing during the detox process, many people benefit from medically assisted detox programs at addiction treatment facilities.
+This creates a safe, comfortable place for the person to rid their body of any substances they are on, while their health is monitored by medical professionals.

-In some instances, medication may be administered for opioid withdrawal symptoms, such as methadone or buprenorphine.10
+In some instances, medication may be administered for opioid withdrawal symptoms, such as methadone or buprenorphine.9

-Once a person has completed detox, there are several options for treatment for OUD.
+Once a person has completed detox, there are several different types of rehab for OUD.
 These include:

 - Inpatient rehab.